|

 She sighed as she felt his mind lulling hers into unconsciousness.
 He

 did it gently, of course.
-He didn't mean to hurt her.
-She knew he would
+He didn’t mean to hurt her.
+She knew he

-his friend whose body she had used.
+for his friend whose body she had used.

 The Doctor sat on the floor of the Cloister Room and watched the clone